techlgbt/info-site/about.markdown

 This Mastodon instance is for tech workers, academics, students, and others interested in tech who are LGBTQIA+ or Allies.

+We welcome all marginalized identities.
+We are explicitly anti-racist, anti-queerphobic, and anti-transphobic.
+This Mastodon instance is generally for folks who are LGBTQIA+ and Allies with an interest in tech work, academics, or technology in general.

 ## Customizations
 tech.lgbt uses a modified version of [glitch-soc](https://glitch-soc.github.io/docs/), a fork of Mastodon.